 Since 2011, the city has opened over 90 new sports facilities, and the number of city residents preferring a healthy lifestyle has doubled.
 During the summer of 2018, Moscow hosted the 2018 FIFA World Cup.
 Luzhniki Stadium was renovated in the run-up to the event, and home stadiums for Spartak and CSKA were also built.

 Moscow pioneered the development of key city-life aspects.
-Other Russian cities utilize the capital’s experience in implementing city-level projects to create a people-friendly urban environment, to modernize the transport sector and to implement IT projects at local schools
+Other Russian cities utilize the capital’s experience in implementing city-level projects to create a people-friendly urban environment, to modernize the transport sector, and implement IT projects at local schools

 The system is intended for the metro, surface transport, pedestrian spaces, the city’s bike-share network, and transit hubs, and it facilitates orientation along the way on the ground and underground.
 Each component is designed for a specific place, where it helps plan a route.